QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 ```{figure} /_static/lecture_specific/about_py/pytorch_vs_matlab.png
 ```

+The chart shows that MATLAB's popularity has faded, while PyTorch is growing rapidly.

-Note that this is just one of the thousands of Python libraries available for scientic computing.
+Moreover, PyTorch is just one of the thousands of Python libraries available for scientic computing.

-While some are for AI and deep learning, others perform simple but useful tasks.

-For example, Python libraries like [pandas](https://pandas.pydata.org/) and [Polars](https://pola.rs/) are replacing familiar tools like Excel and VBA as an essential skill in the fields of finance and banking.

 ### Features